 - Emily Johnson, pottery manufacturer

 - Lorna Singleton, oak swiller and split hazel basket maker

 Johanna Welsh, pargeter

 These three have now been put forward to HRH The Prince of Wales to select the eventual winner.

-They were selected from a ten-name shortlist by the Awards judges on 17 June 2021.
-The other seven shortlisted craftspeople were (in alphabetical order):
+They were selected from a twelve-name shortlist by the Awards judges on 14 June 2022.
+The other nine shortlisted craftspeople were (in alphabetical order):